 Dr. Lopez can provide an invoice with billing codes for patients to submit to their insurance carriers for reimbursement if they wish.
 Dr. Lopez is not in-network for any insurances and has no control or involvement over reimbursement by your insurance company.

 At this time, we do not bill insurance companies directly nor are we responsible for how much, if any, is reimbursed by your insurance carrier.
 Each patient is responsible for all charges incurred during each visit.
 Other arrangements for payment need to be made with the office prior to the first visit.
-As of October 1, 2011, Dr. Lopez is no longer able to accept new Medicare patients for administrative reasons.

 Each problem and each individual is different so really it is difficult and often impossible to say how many appointments will be needed.
 Generally the patient will know after four visits (or commonly much sooner) if this is an approach that they will benefit from.
 If there has been no benefit at all at this time, then Dr. Lopez will discuss other options to pursue and not recommend further treatments.